-■ HEU is totally opposed to the principles of deregulation, free trade agreements and privatization.
+HEU is totally opposed to the principles of deregulation, free trade agreements and privatization.

-(PE 01-87) (16 BC 10-88)

-- HEU will actively participate in the CUPE National campaign against public-private partnerships and will press the Provincial government to reject the dangerous option of public-private partnerships and the loss of public control.
-(21 BC 10-98)(PE 06-09) - HEU demands that the provincial government keep BC Hydro publicly owned and operated.
-(23 BC 10-02) - HEU opposes privatization or deregulation, in whole or in part, any of the assets or operations of BC Hydro.
-(23 BC 10-02) - HEU opposes any private ownership, maintenance or repair of BC's highways, and also opposes the charging of tolls for highway use, since this only represents another form of inequitable taxation.
+HEU will actively participate in the CUPE National campaign against public-private partnerships and will press the Provincial government to reject the dangerous option of public-private partnerships and the loss of public control.

+(21 BC 10-98)(PE 06-09)

+HEU will call on the federal government to abandon its Canada Infrastructure Bank which relies on expensive private financing and potential privatization of public services as a means of building and operating critical public infrastructure projects.
+Instead, HEU supports a framework that gives local and provincial government's access to lower cost public financing for these projects.

+• HEU demands that the provincial government keep BC Hydro publicly owned and operated.

+HEU opposes privatization or deregulation, in whole or in part, any of the assets or operations of BC Hydro.

+HEU opposes any private ownership, maintenance or repair of BC's highways, and also opposes the charging of tolls for highway use, since this only represents another form of inequitable taxation.

-(23 BC 10-02) - HEU condemns the efforts of corporate privatizers to impose a hit list hiring ban against working people.
+HEU condemns the efforts of corporate privatizers to impose a hit list hiring ban against working people.

-(23 BC 10-02) - HEU opposes any attempt by the BC government to contract-out public services that could put the personal information of British Columbians within the reach of the USA PATRIOT Act through contracts with US based corporations or their Canadian subsidiaries, and urges that Canadian government to call upon the US government to ensure that the USA PATRIOT Act not apply to any US corporations that conduct business in Canada.
-(24 BC 10-04) - HEU will speak out publicly and at all levels of government about access to water being a human right and the need to protect water as a public asset; and
+HEU opposes any attempt by the BC government to contract-out public services that could put the personal information of British Columbians within the reach of the USA PATRIOT Act through contracts with US based corporations or their Canadian subsidiaries, and urges that Canadian government to call upon the US government to ensure that the USA PATRIOT Act not apply to any US corporations that conduct business in Canada.

+HEU will speak out publicly and at all levels of government about access to water being a human right and the need to protect water as a public asset; and